o3de/o3de.org/content/docs/user-guide/engine/az-event.md

 {{< preview-migrated >}}

 The `AZ::Event` template class is used to subscribe to and publish single value messages across the different components of your game.
-It's designed to replace value\-based event pub/sub patterns that are currently implemented using EBus, only with significantly simpler syntax.
+It's designed to replace value-based event pub/sub patterns that are currently implemented using EBus, only with significantly simpler syntax.
 There are a number of benefits to this new system, including simpler code, fewer files, removal of aggregate interfaces where a handler only cares about a subset of events, and improved runtime performance when dispatching value changes to registered handlers.

 `AZ::Event` is defined as a C++ template \(`template <typename...
 Params>`\) in the following header: `%INSTALL-ROOT%\dev\Code\Framework\AzCore\AzCore\Ebus\Event.h`

 `AZ::Event `limitations include the following:
-* The event system is single\-threaded only.
+* The event system is single-threaded only.
 Handlers should `Connect()` and `Disconnect()` on the same thread that is dispatching events.
 * Handlers can be bound only to an existing event instance.
 You can't bind to an event prior to its creation (the way you can with an address by ID EBus).
 * A handler can be bound only to a single event.
 You can't bind a single handler to more than one event.
 * There are no return results for handlers.
 The handler function signature must have a void return result.
 * There is no event queuing.
-A queue can be built as a modular handler wrapper, but in the single\-threaded implementation, all events immediately dispatch to all handlers.
+A queue can be built as a modular handler wrapper, but in the single-threaded implementation, all events immediately dispatch to all handlers.

 `AZ::Event` provides a `Handler` class and the following explicit constructors:
 + `Handler(std::nullptr_t)`